Mathew Tait: International career

 In the 2008 Six Nations Championship he scored a try in England's 33–10 win over Ireland.

-After an injury-ridden start to the 2008-09 Guinness Premiership season, Tait began to play at his preferred position of outside centre and put in performances that ensured he was selected for England for the tests against Argentina and Barbarians.
+After an injury-ridden start to the 2008–09 Guinness Premiership season, Tait began to play at his preferred position of outside centre and put in performances that ensured he was selected for England for the tests against Argentina and Barbarians.

 In July 2009 Tait was selected in Martin Johnson's 32-man elite squad for the second year, and was also selected for England's opening game against Wales in the 2010 Six Nations, again under Johnson's management, starting at outside centre.
 Another season filled with injuries meant Tait was not selected for the 2011 World Cup squad.

 Personal life

-In 2006, he started a Biomedical Science degree at Newcastle University.
-After moving to Sale, he suspended his studies at the University.
-He is currently training to become a pilot, having expressed an interest in becoming a commercial pilot when he retires from rugby.
+In 2006, he started studying toward a Biomedical Science degree at Newcastle University.
+After moving to Sale, he suspended his studies at the university.
+In early 2010, he was training to become a pilot, having expressed an interest in becoming a commercial pilot.